Have you noticed how many different job titles fundraisers have?

 To start, why don’t you ask why your title is what it is?
 Receiving feedback on why your institution chooses one title over another is an immediately helpful insight into the goals and vision for your role.
 It will help you (and your leaders!) explore if and how that title actually reflects who you are and what you do, supports those outcomes expected by your leaders, and attracts (or detracts) your constituents.

 A title means so much more than what to include on your business card.
 We want our institutions to show that they sincerely value our roles and celebrate them through our job titles.
-But we also want donors to understand: to know who we are and what we do.
+But we also want donors to know who we are and what we do.

 As you begin planning for a major fundraising effort, it behooves you to review your job titles and what they say about your roles and institutional goals.
 If they are confusing or off-putting, simplification and realignment will highlight each team members’ strengths and inspire confidence – in both themselves and their prospects – enhancing the chances of success.